barnacleXR/ServiceNow-Quick-Language-Switcher/SN-QuickSWL/README.md

 -   **Automatic Language Detection**: The extension automatically scrapes the available languages from your ServiceNow preferences panel.
 -   **Error Handling**: Provides clear user feedback if the ServiceNow instance does not have multiple languages enabled.

+### Motivation

+For ServiceNow developers who work in a multi-language environment, frequently switching languages through the user profile is a tedious process.
+While tools like `sn-utils` offer a command-line approach (`/lang <language_code>`), it still requires manual typing.
+This extension was created to streamline this workflow into a simple, one-click solution, eliminating the need for repetitive manual steps.

 ### How It Works

 The extension is composed of a content script that injects UI elements and a background script that handles the core logic, bypassing sandbox limitations.